 Simple Steps To Follow:

-Potatoes are a healthy and nutritious food source and the best thing is, they are very easy to grow, requiring little to no maintenance.
-They can be grown in even the smallest section of soil and are ideal for growing in bags or pots, if preferred over a garden patch.
+Potatoes are a healthy and nutritious food source.
+The best part is they are very easy to grow, requiring little to no maintenance.
+They can be grown in even the smallest section of soil and are ideal for growing in bags or pots.
 If growing in a pot follow the simple steps below to grow your own potatoes:

 - Choose the size of pot you will grow your potatoes in, dependent on the size of the crop you will plant.
 Ensure it has several holes in the bottom for drainage.